in28minutes/java-best-practices/README.md

 - How long does a Continuous Integration build run for?
 Is there a need for multiple builds?

 ### DevOps
+- Typically Enterprise Teams are made up of number of teams - Dev, QA, DBA,Administrators, Operations, Project and Release Management.
+- Each team works in silos.
+Some teams have contradicting goals.
+Dev team wants to push their features live as soon as possible where as Operations want stability.
+Operations are measured on availability.
+- Reliance on documentation and hand-offs.
+- Devops aims at making these teams work together focused on single goal - Delivering value to end customers safely.
+- Single Leadership.
+- Continuous Delivery.

 ## Design